Teach your dog to fetch objects by name and not only will you impress others with her canine intelligence, but she’ll love learning this new trick.

 If you’ve read Woof Report’s tip about Chaser the Border Collie who is able to identify 1,022 objects by name, you already know that dogs can learn hundreds of words.
 Your dog likely knows quite a few – his or her name, Sit, Come, Stay, Down, Shake, Fetch, No, Off, Drop It, the all-important Cookie (or maybe it’s Biscuit or Treat in your home), and many more.

 If you’d like to teach your dog more words, specifically how to identify objects by name (and perhaps take a shot at beating Chaser’s record), keep reading.
 It’s actually quite easy to do!
 And teaching your dog new skills won’t just teach him to bring you the remote or find your lost car keys, it will also provide him with mental stimulation and strengthen the bond you share.

-Thanks to the easy instructions below from Kyra Sundance, trainer, world-class stunt dog performer and author of Woof Report favorite 101 Dogs Tricks, your dog can learn to identify dozens of objects by name.
+Thanks to the easy instructions below from Kyra Sundance, trainer, world-class stunt dog performer and author of Woof Report favorite 101 Dogs Tricks, your dog can learn to identify and fetch dozens of objects by name.

 Here’s how you teach it:

 VERBAL CUE: “Find (object name)”

 - Start with a fun object whose name is already familiar to your dog, such as a bumper or tennis ball.
 Lay it in a clear area alongside two other non-enticing objects, such as a hammer and hairbrush.

 - Point toward the objects and tell your dog to “find (object name).”
 Praise him the moment he grabs the correct object.
 Use your fetch command to encourage him to bring it to you.
 When he brings you the object, reward him with a treat rather than by playing with the toy, as the latter would encourage him to select only toys from the pile of objects.